In Excel, you can divide within a cell, cell by cell, columns of cells, range of cells by a constant number, and divide using QUOTIENT function.

 Dividing a Range of Cells by a Constant Number in Excel

-If you want to divide a range of cells in a column by a constant number, you can do that by fixing the reference to the cell that contains the constant number by adding the ‘$’ symbol in front of the column letter and row number.
+If you want to divide a range of cells in a column by a constant number, you can do that by fixing the reference to the cell that contains the constant number by adding the dollar ‘$’ symbol in front of the column and row in the cell reference.
 This way, you can lock that cell reference so it won’t change no matter where the formula is copied.

 For example, we created an absolute cell reference by placing a $ symbol in front of the column letter and row number of cell A7 ($A$7).
 First, enter the formula in cell C1 to divide the value of cell A1 by the value of cell A7.

-To divide a range of cells by a constant, click on the small green square in the lower-right corner of cell C1 and drag it down to cell C5.
+To divide a range of cells by a constant number, click on the small green square in the lower-right corner of cell C1 and drag it down to cell C5.
 Now, the formula is applied to C1:C5 and cell C7 is divided by a range of cells (A1:A5).

 Divide a Column by the Constant Number with Paste Special